 - Double check the new folder and make sure the messages are there and that they are intact.

-Voila Rinse and repeat for all your folders.
+Repeat this process for all your folders.
 For folders that are too large (your browser stalls or stops loading on export), you most likely have messages with attachments that are too large to handle.
 I recommend sorting the messages by size, downloading the attachments from the largest messages and forwarding them on with your preferred email client along with the message body.
 Then move (or delete) these messages from the folder you wish to export and try again.
 Eventually you will have gotten the folder down to a reasonable enough size and the export will succeed.